juxor/afaq/markdown/secJ5.md

 However, _"there are several good reasons why more efficient firms need not always be selected in a competitive and 'evolutionary' process."_ [Hodgson, **Op.
-Cit.**, p.
+Cit.** , p.
 99] So it is not efficiency as such which explains the domination of capitalist firms for _"empirical studies suggest that co- operatives are at least as productive as their capitalist counterparts,"_ with many having _"an excellent record, superior to conventionally organised firms over a long period."_ [Jon Elster, **Op.
-Cit.**, p.
+Cit.** , p.
 96] So all things being equal, co-operatives are more efficient than their capitalist counterparts -- but when co-operatives compete in a capitalist economy, all things are **not** equal.
 As David Schweickart argues:

-> _"Even if worker-managed firms are preferred by the vast majority, and even if they are more productive, a market initially dominated by capitalist firms may not select for them.
-The common-sense neo-classical dictum that only those things that best accord with people's desires will survive the struggle of free competition has never been the whole truth with respect to anything; with respect to workplace organisation it is barely a half-truth."_ [**Op.
-Cit.**,
+> _"Even if worker-managed firms are preferred by the vast majority, and even
+> if they are more productive, a market initially dominated by capitalist
+> firms may not select for them.
+The common-sense neo-classical dictum that
+> only those things that best accord with people's desires will survive the
+> struggle of free competition has never been the whole truth with respect to
-p.
+> anything; with respect to workplace organisation it is barely a half-
+> truth."_ [ **Op.
+Cit.** , p.
 240]

 It is illuminating, though, to consider why Nozick ignored the substantial empirical evidence that participation **is** more efficient than hierarchy